 Accident Only Plan

-The Accident Only plan has no lifetime limit, a $250 deductible and reimbursement rate of 90%.
+The Accident Only plan has a $10,000 annual limit, a $250 deductible and reimbursement rate of 90%.
 It covers accidents only (as the title suggests) so things like broken bones are covered.
 It does not cover any illnesses, routine care, acupuncture or chiropractic treatment.
 This plan has a flat rate of $9/month for dogs and $6/month for cats.

 - Bite (animal, insect, snake)